What is VRS in Starfield? Should You Turn It On?

 ↪ Does it Help Starfield Run Smoother?

-VRS is meant to improve the game’s performance by easing the load on the hardware, just a tad bit.
-In theory, Variable Rate Shading does improve the average framerate on Starfield—but get this—only by 1%.
-The feature doesn’t lead to any noticeable uplift in the performance numbers, but it does smooth out the gameplay since it helps maintain a consistent framerate, reducing stuttering and hitching.
+VRS is designed to improve the game’s performance by slightly easing the load on the hardware.
+In theory, Variable Rate Shading does improve the average frame rate in Starfield—but, to be precise—only by 1%.
+The feature doesn’t lead to any noticeable uplift in performance numbers, but it does smooth out gameplay since it helps maintain a consistent frame rate, reducing stuttering and hitching.

 Starfield | Bethesda

-It is important to understand that Starfield or similar games today are usually run on higher resolutions—1080p, 1440p, or even 4K.
-This means that each pixel on the screen will become smaller and, hence, a lot less significant as you ramp up the resolution.
-Due to this, the unimportant areas of the screen would be rendered with relatively less density, reducing the workload on the GPU and, hence, maintaining consistent framerates.
+It is important to understand that Starfield and similar games today are usually run at higher resolutions—1080p, 1440p, or even 4K.
+This means that each pixel on the screen becomes smaller and, hence, a lot less significant as you ramp up the resolution.
+Due to this, the unimportant areas of the screen are rendered with relatively less density, reducing the workload on the GPU and, thus, maintaining consistent frame rates.

 ↪ VRS Support on AMD GPUs